GfSE/SpecIF-Viewer/README.md

 # SpecIF-Viewer
-An app for your web-browser to view and transform specifications.
+An app for your web-browser to view and transform system specifications.

 SpecIF is the 'Specification Integration Facility'.
 It's purpose is to combine partial specifications from different tools in a single model to allow
 - to search, navigate and audit partial results in a common context